 - requests to schedule a meeting or indicates that you will attend office hours (optional).

 You can use the samples of prior PhD successful applicants to get ideas for your academic CV, but this can be confusing and time-consuming.
-As an alternative, you could use platforms like LinkedIn, which offer a generic CV formats for academic purposes.
+As an alternative, you could use platforms like LinkedIn, which offer a generic CV format for academic purposes.
 Applyindex, on the other hand, provides a more customized strategy with its data-driven, automated resume builder that is especially made for academic settings.
-For more information, see the article “How Applyindex tools work for applicants“.
+For more information, read how Applyindex tools work for applicants.

 How to Email Professor for PhD: Sample Templates